MiraPurkrabek/Ex-cocotools/README.md

 - Out-of-image keypoints (points annotated outside the image boundary or activation window) to asses model's robustness
 - Per-visibility-level mAP breakdowns to pinpoint which keypoints cause errors

+Why ExOCocoTools?
+ExO stands both for Ex-OKS and for greek "exo", meaning "outside".
+This evaluation protocol is the first to evaluate on keypoints outside of the image.

 <!-- omit in toc -->
 ## Table of Contents